palewire/django-memento-framework/docs/index.rst

 How does it work?
 -----------------

-Django's `class-based views <https://docs.djangoproject.com/en/dev/topics/class-based-views/>`_  are used to query data and format it according to `Memento's rules <http://www.mementoweb.org/guide/quick-intro/>`_.
+Django's `class-based views <https://docs.djangoproject.com/en/dev/topics/class-based-views/>`_  are used to retrieve archived data and format it according to `Memento's rules <http://www.mementoweb.org/guide/quick-intro/>`_.

 The generic views in this package can be used to quickly:

 * Publish a TimeMap that lists all of the archived versions of each URL in your archive
-* Host a TimeGate that handles requests that include a URL and a timestamp, redirecting to the detail page for the nearest archive.
+* Host a TimeGate that handles requests that include a URL and a timestamp, redirecting to the detail view for the nearest archive
-* Enrich detail pages in the archive to include the extra metadata required by the Memento system
+* Enrich detail views in the archive to include the extra metadata required by the Memento system

 Documentation
 -------------